JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ### Question 6
 **In an attempt to begin covering their tracks, the attackers remove evidence of the compromise.
 They first start by wiping RDP records.
 What PowerShell cmdlet does the attacker use to remove the “Most Recently Used” record?**
-To get to this question I had to perform some OSINT again.
-I did not know which PowerShell cmdlet would be able to remove the "Most recently used" (MRU) records, so I did a quick Google search.
-The results did not help a lot, but I found out, that you could remove that through registry keys.
-So I searched inside Splunk for the mentioned registry keys, hoping I would find any kind of interaction with them.
+To answer this question, I had to perform some OSINT again.
+I did not know which PowerShell cmdlet would be able to remove the "Most Recently Used" (MRU) records, so I did a quick Google search.
+The results did not help much, but I found out that you could remove them through registry keys.
+So, I searched inside Splunk for the mentioned registry keys, hoping to find any kind of interaction with them.
 ```
 powershell "*terminal server*"
 ```
-With these results I could see that there have been indeed interactions with the registry key responsible for storing the MRUs.
-However this was not my answer yet, since it had only been stored in a variable and I did not have the real PowerShell call for removing them in my results.
+With these results, I could see that there had indeed been interactions with the registry key responsible for storing the MRUs.
+However, this was not my answer yet, since it had only been stored in a variable, and I did not have the actual PowerShell call for removing them in my results.
-So I did another search and search for the powershell variable and keeping an eye on the timestamps, so they would match roughly to my previous results
+So, I did another search for the PowerShell variable while keeping an eye on the timestamps to ensure they roughly matched my previous results.
 ```
 powershell "*registryPath*"
 ```
 ![alt text](img/image-8.png)
-We get nine results and some of them do look like they remove something.
-And those of you who are more familiar with PowerShell than me know immediately that this is the answer to our question.
+We received nine results, and some of them appear to remove something.
+Those of you who are more familiar with PowerShell than I am will immediately recognize that this is the answer to our question.

 ### Question 7
 **The APT continues to cover their tracks by renaming and changing the extension of the previously created archive.
 What is the file name (with extension) created by the attackers?**
-This question was rather simply compared to the previous ones.
+This question was rather simple compared to the previous ones.
 We remember from question 4 that the adversary used a 7z command to create the archive.
 We can search for that to find out the name of the created file again.
 ```
 7z
 ```
 We should receive two results.
 One of them is the creation command event that we already saw in question 4.
-The second one holds the answer since it contains the renaming command of the file.
+The second one holds the answer, as it contains the renaming command for the file.
 ![alt text](img/image-9.png)

 ### Question 8
 **Under what regedit path does the attacker check for evidence of a virtualized environment?**
-Here I did a quick Google search again to see which kind of virtualization would store which kind of key.
-I found out, that most of them contain any kind of "virtual" (who would have guessed that) in theiry key.
-So I just search for that and immediately got the answer.
+Here, I did a quick Google search again to see which kind of virtualization would store which kind of key.
+I found out that most of them contain some form of "virtual" (who would have guessed that) in their key.
+So, I just searched for that and immediately got the answer.
 ```
 virtual
 ```